qianwu-ef/qianwu-ef.github.io/_pages/about.md

   - /about.html
 ---

 ### Welcome to my website!

-I am a PhD Candidate in the Economics Department at Indiana University Bloomington.
+#### I am a PhD Candidate in the Economics Department at Indiana University Bloomington.
+I am on the 2024-2025 job market.

 My research interests are macro-finance and macroeconomics.